skyvers/skyve-dev-guide/chapters/security-persistence-and-access-control.md

-The impersonation model offers the most granular authorisation, however “the approach suffers from poor application scalability because effective connection pooling for database access is not possible.”
+The impersonation model offers the most granular authorisation, however “the approach suffers from poor application scalability because effective connection pooling for database access is not possible."
 (Refer to MSDN Library - Improving Web Application Security: Threats and Countermeasures, Chapter 4 Design Guidelines for Secure Web Applications, extracted from